RaitoBezarius/sysnum2020/README.md

 ## Arty S7-50 FPGA-specific (???)

-- [ ] Generate the DDR3L Xilinx AXI controller
+- [ ] Generate the DDR3L Xilinx FIFO controller
-- [ ] Write a AXI to Wishbone bridge
+- [ ] Write a native FIFO to Wishbone bridge
 - [ ] Connect the 100MHz clock to the RAM controller
 - [ ] Connect the DDR3L to the CPU or the cache